David-Kunz/gen.nvim/README.md

         model = "mistral:instruct", -- The default model to use.
         debugCommand = false, -- Prints errors.
         display_mode = "float", -- The display mode.
-Can be "float" or "split". show_prompt = false, -- Shows the Prompt submitted to ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. no_serve = false, -- Set to true if Ollama shall not be served automatically. command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The url of ollama service.
+Can be "float" or "split". show_prompt = false, -- Shows the Prompt submitted to Ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. no_serve = false, -- Set to true if Ollama shall not be served automatically. command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for thr Ollama service.
 You can use placeholders $prompt, $model and $body (shellescaped).
     }
 },
 ```